What is the PACE program?

 How do I apply for the PACE program?

 Students who wish to be considered for the program must first complete and submit the FAFSA (www.fafsa.gov) and the College Student Scholarship profile (profileonline.collegeboard.com).
 Once these forms have been submitted and assessed, eligibility will be determined by the Office of Financial Planning.
-Students will be notified that they are eligible to apply in an email that will be delivered to their Elon email accounts in mid-late April.
+Students will be notified that they are eligible to apply in an email that will be delivered to their Elon email accounts in early May.
 This email will direct them to the appropriate site to access the program application.
 Applications will be evaluated and students will be selected in early summer.
 Acceptance notifications are delivered via the student’s Elon email account.

 How will I get a job?